 Hayward Regional Shoreline

 This is a very popular location for walkers, fishing persons, and birders.
-Parking at the Winton Avenue parking lot is best at the first area before entering through the open gate.
-One can walk to the low, elevated mound known as “Mt.
-Trashmore.”
-Can you guess what is below the dirt and short grass vegetation?
+Parking at the Winton Avenue parking lot is best, at the first area before entering through the open gate.
 It’s about a half-mile walk out to the edge of San Francisco Bay along the flood control channel.
 Turning north along the bay, and passing the landfill on your right, brings one to a large mostly-dry mudflat known as “Frank’s Dump.”
 This spot can be heaven for shorebirds in late summer and fall, as they either gather for the winter or use the area as a stopping point during their southerly migration.
 Near high tide one might see Willets, Marbled Godwits, Red Knots, Short-billed Dowitchers, Ruddy Turnstones, Black-bellied Plovers, and the occasional Pacific Golden-Plover.
 Migrant passerines may be seen in the trees and weedy areas near the parking lot, and gulls, terns, and pelicans out over the bay.
 Raptors can be anywhere.